WerewuIf/Adventure-Guild-Quest-Center/readme.md

 - A guild quest that's blocked waiting on you to donate more items, or to get a class for active skill quest counts as "no work available" for this purpose — the script keeps filling Battle Pass time instead of repeatedly retrying a donate it can't complete or being stuck.
 - It only fills the **hunt** progress.
 The Battle Pass **stamina** quest can't be advanced directly — it will complete as you spend more stamina.
 - Default hunt targets are **Lizardman Flamecaster** and **Lizardman Shadowclaw**.
 You can add, remove, or reset these in **Settings → Waves → Battle Pass hunt targets**.
-- The moment a guild quest has actionable work again, the script hands control back to it — Battle Pass filling is always interruptible, never blocking.
+- when guild quests has actionable work again, the script will hand control back to it — Battle Pass filling is interruptible, never blocking.
 - If you'd rather the script never touch the Battle Pass at all, enable **Skip Battle Pass** in **Settings → General**.
 Guild quests will keep running normally; Battle Pass toasts and automation simply stop.
 Toggling this on mid-hunt aborts cleanly back to guild quests (or idle) rather than leaving anything stuck mid-attack.

 You'll see this reflected as a "Battle Pass hunt" toast with progress (e.g. `3/8`) appearing and disappearing between your guild quest toasts — that's expected, it means the script is filling gaps rather than wasting time.